 Alternatively, children may bring a packed lunch.
 As a holder of the Healthy School's Gold Award, we are anxious that packed lunches should be balanced and healthy.
-Please ensure that your child has healthy choices such as wholemeal/best of both bread, salads and fruits.
-Crisps, chocolate and cakes should be kept to a minimum.
-We are a NUT FREE SCHOOL and ask that you do not send nuts or nut spread in your child's packed lunch.
-Children bringing packed lunches will be served water to drink, just as pupils taking hot lunches are.
-No other drinks should be brought in.
+Crisps and chocolate and cakes should be kept to a minimum, and balanced with wholemeal/best of both bread and fruit.
+Children bringing packed lunches will be served with water to drink, just as pupils taking hot lunches are. \underline{No} other drinks should be brought in.